-With years of experience protecting small and midsize businesses, we understand the real-world challenges that come with operational interruptions.
+With years of experience serving small and mid-sized businesses, we understand how operational disruptions impact real-world cash flow.

 It reimburses your business for the income you would have earned if your operations hadn’t been interrupted by a covered loss such as fire, theft, or storm damage.